sunyt32/Math-Verify/README.md

 **1. Representation Asymmetry (Interval vs. Inequality):**
 - If the gold answer is an inequality (e.g., `1 < x < 2`) and the prediction is an interval (e.g., `(1,2)`), the verification will return `True`.
 - However, if the gold answer is an interval (e.g., `(1,2)`) and the prediction is the inequality (e.g., `1 < x < 2`), it will return `False`.
-- This asymmetry is designed to prevent models from simply returning the input inequality when an, which could be considered a form of "reward hacking".
+- This asymmetry is designed to prevent models from simply returning the input inequality when a model is given task to solve an ineqaulity and instead of solving the inequality is just outputs the ineqaulity itself.
+If model can "learn" that it can just output the inequality without solving it, it will simply reward hack such samples.
+- This can be changed by passing `allow_set_relation_comp` to `verify`, which allows both directions of comparison. os comparison.

 **2. Solution Context Asymmetry (Number vs. Solution Chain):**
 - If the gold answer is a number (e.g., `101`) and the prediction is a solution chain leading to that number (e.g., `a+2z = 2z + a = 101`), the verification will return `True`.